 - Dealing with the legal piece—how to pursue a fair conclusion for your case and get the compensation your spouse and family need.

 - Returning to normal, or finding a “new normal.”

-By the time we conclude this series, you should be well equipped with the information you need you navigate the troubled waters of an injury accident should the unthinkable happen.
+By the time we conclude this series, you should be well equipped with the information you need to navigate the troubled waters of a serious injury accident should the unthinkable happen.
 And you can refer back to these pages at any time to recall anything you might have forgotten.